The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting

 \subsection{CTI Reporting Types and Evolution}

 The data in Table~\ref{tab:cti_datasets} suggests an ecosystem characterized by significant volumetric skew and differences in scale between technical artifacts and strategic attributes.

-\textbf{Information density and specialization.} IoCs represent the primary volume of \datasetname, totaling 107,611 and appearing in 66.8\% (8,497) of the reports, which is approximately 40 times the number of the next largest entity class (threat actor at 2,722).
+\textbf{Information density and specialization.} IoCs represent the primary volume of \datasetname, totaling 134,915 and appearing in 66.9\% (10,772) of the reports, which is approximately 35 times the number of the next largest entity class (threat actor at 3,867).
 High-level entities such as sectors and motivations remain approximately constant across the aggregate dataset, which is not surprising since we force the model to extract them from a finite set of categorical labels.
-We also observe a non-uniform distribution of entities across report types, indicating varying levels of information. \texttt{Malware and Vulnerability Analysis (MVA)} is the most prolific category, contributing 5,716 reports and 54,352 IoCs, and accounting for roughly 50.5\% of all indicators in the repository.
-The highest technical density is, unsurprisingly, found in reports of type \texttt{IoCs, TTPs, and Indicators (ITI)}, which contribute with an average of $\approx 27.3$ IoCs per report, compared to \texttt{MVA}'s $\approx 9.5$. \texttt{Incident Handling \& Forensics (IHF)} exhibits the highest tactical density with 0.77 TTPs per report, outperforming \texttt{TAA} (0.32) and \texttt{CA} (0.24).
-Despite its high volume (1,848 reports), \texttt{Outreach, Media \& Communications (OMC)} yields only 1.27 IoCs and 0.08 TTPs per report, suggesting a high degree of redundancy or less structured data extraction in this category.
-Only 15.9\% (2,018) list TTPs, yielding 833 distinct TTPs out of the 898 described in MITRE ATT\&CK v17.1~\cite{mitre_attack_v17}.
+We also observe a non-uniform distribution of entities across report types, indicating varying levels of information. \texttt{(MVA)} is the most prolific category, contributing 7,188 reports and 67,855 IoCs, and accounting for roughly 50.3\% of all indicators in the repository.
+The highest technical density is, unsurprisingly, found in reports of type \texttt{ITI}, which contribute with an average of $\approx 26.6$ IoCs per report, compared to \texttt{MVA}'s $\approx 9.4$. \texttt{Incident Handling \& Forensics (IHF)} exhibits the highest tactical density with {0.68} TTPs per report, outperforming \texttt{TAA} (0.27) and \texttt{CA} (0.22).
+Despite its high volume (2,536 reports), \texttt{Outreach, Media \& Communications (OMC)} yields only 1.82 IoCs and 0.11 TTPs per report, suggesting a high degree of redundancy or less structured data extraction in this category. {Only 17.2\% (2,766) list TTPs, yielding 935 distinct TTPs out of the 992 described in the latest MITRE ATT\&CK versions (including ATLAS)~\cite{mitre_attack_v18}.}

 Analysis of the sector and motivation distributions reveals both some overlap and completeness of the report types.
-Four categories of reports (\texttt{TAA}, \texttt{CA}, \texttt{MVA}, and \texttt{OMC}) cover 100\% of the 24 identified sectors. \texttt{MVA} is the only category that achieves 100\% coverage of all 12 motivation types. \texttt{Compliance, Policy and Legal (CPL)} and \texttt{Other} represent the most isolated categories, with sector coverage as low as 12.5\%.
+Four categories of reports (\texttt{TAA}, \texttt{CA}, \texttt{MVA}, and \texttt{OMC}) cover 100\% of the 24 identified sectors. \texttt{MVA} is the only category that achieves 100\% coverage of all 12 motivation types. \texttt{Compliance, Policy and Legal (CPL)} and \texttt{Other (OTH)} represent the most isolated categories, with sector coverage as low as {16.7}\%.
 Reports in these categories likely focus on highly specific, non-overlapping legal or administrative domains.